 Section 101(c)(1) of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) requires submission of new measures for publication in applicable specialty-appropriate, peer-reviewed journals prior to implementing in the Merit-based Incentive Payment System (MIPS).
-These measures will be submitted by the Centers for Medicare & Medicaid Services (CMS), to a journal(s), before including any new measure in the MIPS Quality Measures List under MIPS.
-The measure submitter shall provide the required information for article submission under the MACRA per the CMS Call for MIPS Quality Measures submission process.
+Such measures will be submitted by the Centers for Medicare & Medicaid Services (CMS), to a journal(s), before including any new measure on the MIPS Quality Measures List.
+The measure submitter shall provide the required information for article submission under the MACRA per the MIPS Annual Call for Quality Measures submission process.

-Stakeholders submitting measures for consideration through the MIPS Call for Quality Measures must complete the required information by the Annual Call for Measures deadline.
-Some of the information requested below may be listed in specific fields in the Measures Under Consideration (MUC) Entry/Review Information Tool (MERIT); however, to ensure that CMS has all of the necessary information and avoid delays in the evaluation of your submission, please fully complete this form as an attached Word document.
+Interested parties submitting measures for consideration through the MIPS Annual Call for Quality Measures must complete the required information by the CMS Annual Call for Measures deadline.
+Some of the information requested below may be listed in specific fields in the CMS Measures Under Consideration (MUC) Entry/Review Information Tool (MERIT); however, to ensure that CMS has all of the necessary information and avoid delays in the evaluation of your submission, please fully complete this form as an attached Word document.
 The information in MERIT must be consistent with the example measure information below, including the following, but not limited to: